divolte/divolte-collector/docs/configuration.rst

 Property: ``divolte.global.server.use_x_forwarded_for``
 """""""""""""""""""""""""""""""""""""""""""""""""""""""
 :Description:
-  Whether to use the ``X-Forwarded-For`` HTTP header for determining the source IP of a request, if present.
+  Whether to use the :mailheader:`X-Forwarded-For` HTTP header for determining the source IP of a request, if present.
 If multiple values are present, the last value is used.

   Both of these examples would yield a source IP of ``11.34.82.30``: